-BIO 100 BIOLOGY IN CONTEXT / 4 credits
+BIO 100 BIOLOGY IN CONTEXT / 4 CREDITS

-An in-depth study of a current topic in biology such as biotechnology, ecology, pharmacology or human biology.
-Course consists of both lecture and laboratory components.
-Cannot be counted toward Biology major.
+In-depth study of a current topic in biology, such as biotechnology, ecology, pharmacology, or human biology.
+Course consists of both lecture and laboratory components and cannot be counted toward the biology major.

-BIO 101 SHORT TOPICS IN BIOLOGY / 1 credit
+BIO 101 SHORT TOPICS IN BIOLOGY / 1 CREDIT

-A course on current topics in biology appropriate for all students.
+Study of current topics in biology appropriate for all students.
 Elective credit.
-May be taken more than once for credit with permission.
+May be taken more than once for credit with permission of instructor.

-BIO 110 PRINCIPLES OF BIOLOGY I / 4 credits
+BIO 110 PRINCIPLES OF BIOLOGY I / 4 CREDITS

-Integrated principles of biology emphasizing molecular and cellular aspects of organisms, genetics, and organismal homeostatic mechanisms.
+Study of the integrated principles of biology with emphasis on molecular and cellular aspects of organisms, genetics, and organismal homeostatic mechanisms.
 Course consists of both lecture and laboratory components.

-BIO 112 PRINCIPLES OF BIOLOGY II / 4 credits
+BIO 112 PRINCIPLES OF BIOLOGY II / 4 CREDITS

-Integrated principles of biology emphasizing the diversity of organisms in the world, their evolution, and their interactions with each other and the environment.
+Study of the integrated principles of biology with emphasis on the diversity of organisms in the world, their evolution, and their interactions with each other and the environment.
 Course consists of both lecture and laboratory components.
 Prerequisite: BIO 110 or permission of instructor.

-BIO 205 BIOMEDICAL TERMINOLOGY / 1 credit
+BIO 205 BIOMEDICAL TERMINOLOGY / 1 CREDIT

-A detailed study of terminology used in the health professions.
+A detailed introduction to the terminology used in health professions.

-BIO 220 GENERAL BOTANY / 4 credits
+BIO 220 GENERAL BOTANY / 4 CREDITS

-Emphasis on structure and life processes of plants with introduction to plant genetics, development, physiology, evolution, and distribution.
+An introduction to the structure and life processes of plants, including plant genetics, development, physiology, evolution, and distribution.
 Course consists of both lecture and laboratory components.
 Prerequisite: BIO 112 or permission of instructor.